hyperledger-archives/grid-rfcs/0000-product.md

 ```

 The GS1 GTIN is an identifier (product_id) used to identify trade items.
 A GTIN
-is the data transmitted from a barcode scan and is made up of a company prefix
-(or GS1-8 prefix) and item reference.
-We will initially support GTIN-12,
-GTIN-13, and GTIN-14.
+is the data transmitted from a data carrier (barcode, rfid, etc) scan and is made up of a company prefix (or GS1-8 prefix) and item reference.
+We will initially support GTIN-12, GTIN-13, and GTIN-14.
 (GTIN-8 may be supported in the future.)
-The GS1 GTIN
-specification is documented in section 3.3.2, Identification of a trade item
-(GTIN): AI (01), on page 140 of the **GS1 General Specification**:
+The GS1 GTIN specification is documented in section 3.3.2, Identification of a trade item (GTIN): AI (01), on page 140 of the **GS1 General Specification**:

 https://www.gs1.org/sites/default/files/docs/barcodes/GS1_General_Specifications.pdf